UWARG/WARG-Ground-Station/README.md

 3. Run `npm install` to install the app dependencies (including NW.js)
 4. Run `npm start` to start the app

+You can also start the app by running `nw` at the project root if you have NW.js globally installed by running `npm install -g nw`

 Note: This application is boring unless you have the data relay station running.

 Uses the following: